-If you really want to add some explicit text to the certificate, the only place to do that apart from nsComment is actually in the certificatePolicies.userNotice.explicitText (which must be encoded as an IA5String), but then you are sure to break software that only expects OIDs there.
-So this form of cetificatePolicies SHOULD NOT be used.
+If you really want to add some explicit text to the certificate, the only place to do that apart from nsComment is actually in the certificatePolicies.userNotice.explicitText (which must be encoded as an IA5String), but this is known to break software that expects solely OIDs there.
+Thus, this form of cetificatePolicies SHOULD NOT be used.